Details of the 1969 GT350 Engine with a 4 Speed Transmission

 Engine blocks are also stamped with serial numbers.
 This number is on the rear of the block, near the firewall, when the engine is installed.
 This area is usually painted, so the numbers can be hard to locate.

 The carburetor is a Ford Autolite.
 It carries the identification number C9ZF-9510-C. That number is on the carb base plate and the metal tag.

 The carburetor spacer is the same as the 1968 GT350.
 It has a straight fitting for the pcv hose on the back.

 The carburetor choke tubes come off the right, exhaust manifold.
 One of the tubes is tucked behind the manifold.
 The manifolds are stock 351 cast iron parts.

 The aluminum intake manifold is cast witht he word "Shelby" on the front.
 It was made by the Buddy Bar casting company.

-There is no vacuum ported switch on the thermostat housing in 1969.
-It was painted blue with the orginal intake and reused when the car changed to the (unpainted) aluminum, Shelby intake manifold.
+In 1969, the thermostat housing was painted blue with the orginal intake and it was reused when the car changed to the (unpainted) aluminum, Shelby intake manifold.

 The distributor for a 1969 4 speed GT350 without air conditioning is the C9OF-12127-N. It has a "single" style vacuum advance.
 No vacuum tree is present on the front of the intake manifold.